Gibraltar Parliament: Parliament building

 The Parliament sits in a building overlooking Main Street and John Mackintosh Square.
 It was constructed in 1817 and previously served as the Exchange and Commercial Library.
 In 1951, the building was refurbished to host the Legislative Council.
 Under the 1969 Constitution, the House of Assembly was established, superseding the Legislative Council.
 The first session of the House of Assembly was opened on 28 August 1969 by the then Governor, Admiral of the Fleet Sir Varyl Begg.

 Current membership

-The 17 Members of the Gibraltar Parliament, as of the most recent election, are:
+The 17 Members of the Gibraltar Parliament, as of the 2023 election, are: